Rock Creek Forest

 Rock Creek Forest is a mostly residential neighborhood in Silver Spring / Chevy Chase, Maryland.

-Location

-Rock Creek Forest is located at the border of Chevy Chase to the east and Silver Spring to the west, between Maryland Route 410 and the border with Washington D.C.
-The historically African-American neighborhood of Lyttonsville is to the north, while Washington, D.C.'s Rock Creek Park and the neighborhoods of North Portal Estates / Colonial Village / Shepherd Park are to the south.
+It is bordered by Chevy Chase to the west, Silver Spring to the east, the border with Washington, D.C., to the south.
+Maryland Route 410 (East West Highway) runs through the neighborhood.
+The historically African-American neighborhood of Lyttonsville is to the north, while Rock Creek Park and the neighborhoods of North Portal Estates / Colonial Village / Shepherd Park are to the south.

 History

 First developed in the 1940s by Sam Eig, a Jewish real estate developer, the neighborhood attracted Jews from Washington, D.C., because Eig did not use the antisemitic covenants that were common in many Washington, D.C., neighborhoods.
 Because of antisemitism in Washington, D.C., Eig was barred from developing homes in some of DC's most desirable neighborhoods.

 But Eig did use anti-Black racial covenants until the passage of the 1968 Fair Housing Act, advertising his whites-only Rock Creek Forest development as "ideally located and sensibly restricted."
 A typical racially restrictive deed in Rock Creek Forest from 1941 says, "No person of any race other than the Caucasian race shall use or occupy any building or any lot, except that this covenant shall not prevent occupancy by domestic servants of a different race domiciled with an owner or tenant."